Zustand: Good. Item in good condition. Textbooks may not include supplemental items i.e. CDs, access codes etc.

 In den WarenkorbPaperback.
 Zustand: Brand New. reissue edition.
 478 pages.
 8.50x5.50x1.25 inches.
 In Stock.

 Taschenbuch.
 Zustand: Neu.
 Neuware - These three internationally acclaimed novels have confirmed Agota Kristof's reputation as one of the most provocative exponents of new-wave European fiction.
-With all the stark simplicity of a fractured fairy tale, the trilogy tells the story of twin brothers, Claus and Lucas, locked in an agonizing bond that becomes a gripping allegory for the forces that have divided 'brothers' in much of Europe since World War II.
+With all the stark simplicity of a fractured fairy tale, the trilogy tells the story of twin brothers, Claus and Lucas, locked in an agonizing bond that becomes a gripping allegory of the forces that have divided 'brothers' in much of Europe since World War II.
 Kristof's postmodern saga begins with The Notebook, in which the brothers are children, lost in a country torn apart by conflict, who must learn every trick of evil and cruelty merely to survive.
-In The Proof, Lucas is challenged to prove his own identity and the existence of his missing brother, a defector to the 'other side'.
+In The Proof, Lucas is challenging to prove his own identity and the existence of his missing brother, a defector to the 'other side.'
 The Third Lie, which closes the trilogy, is a biting parable of Eastern and Western Europe today and a deep exploration into the nature of identity, storytelling, and the truths and untruths that lie at the heart of them all.
+'Stark and haunting.' - The San Francisco Chronicle; 'A vision of considerable depth and complexity, a powerful portrait of the nobility and perversity of the human heart.' - The Christian Science Monitor.